AARP's Top Picks for San Antonio

 Shop Till You Drop!

-Market Square is a historic outdoor market with a little bit of everything, from food and drink to clothes and arts and crafts.
-The three-block outdoor plaza is not only lined with shops, but also with restaurants and produce stands.
-With over 100 locally owned shops and stalls, the colorful shopping mecca is described as the largest Mexican market in the United States.
-It's also one of America's top 10 outdoor markets, according to the Frommer's travel guidebook company.
-Market Square is open daily from 10 a.m. to 6 p.m.
-It's the site of a festive Cinco de Mayo celebration as well as many other fiestas throughout the year.
+Market Square is a historic outdoor plaza with a little bit of everything, from food and drink to clothes and arts and crafts.
+The three-block plaza is lined with not only shops but also restaurants, food carts, band pavilions and produce stands.
+The indoor market adjacent to the plaza offers the experience of shopping at a traditional Mexican mercado, with numerous locally owned shops and stalls.
+This colorful retail mecca is described as the largest Mexican market in the United States.
+It’s open Monday through Saturday from 10 a.m. to 6 p.m and Sunday from 10 a.m. to 5 p.m.
+Winter hours may vary, so check online before you go.
+Market Square is the site of a festive Cinco de Mayo celebration as well as many other events and fiestas throughout the year.
+It’s also home to the new Centro de Artes gallery, an exhibit space that tells the story of the Latino experience in the U.S. with a focus on South Texas.

 -